raufsamestone/eggenda/README.md

 - `⌘/Ctrl + Enter` - Create new task for today
 - `⌘/Ctrl + A` - Archive current task (in task detail view)

+### PWA Support

+The app supports installation as a Progressive Web App (PWA) on both desktop and mobile devices:

+#### iOS Installation
+1. Open the app in Safari
+2. Tap the Share button
+3. Scroll down and tap "Add to Home Screen"
+4. Give the app a name (default: Eggenda)
+5. Tap "Add"

+#### Android Installation
+1. Open the app in Chrome
+2. Tap the menu (three dots)
+3. Tap "Install app" or "Add to Home screen"
+4. Follow the prompts

+#### Desktop Installation
+1. Open the app in Chrome, Edge, or other supported browser
+2. Look for the install icon in the address bar
+3. Click "Install" when prompted

 ## Contributing